Public sector campaigns are some of the most successful types of marketing campaign using bought-in lists.

 Some very reputable email marketing providers do still sell consumer email marketing lists.

 However, we would urge you to exercise the maximum amount of due diligence before proceeding with a purchase.

 It is accurate to say that there are people who do not like email marketing.

 In fact, there are so many people who do not appreciate receiving email marketing that laws have been passed against certain types of promotional email campaigns.

 Many email service providers like MailChimp will not send mass emails to bought-in lists.

 Many service providers have written blog posts warning about buying in a database containing recipients who have never heard from your company before.

 All of them warn readers about the alleged threat of having your website removed, having your email provision removed, and the huge damage it will have to your company’s reputation.

-Most companies offering email marketing services know who the reputable list owners and brokers are – those owners and brokers who actually contact the people on their databases regularly to check for accuracy and follow email best practices.
+Most companies offering email marketing services know who the reputable list owners and brokers are.

 If you purchase an email marketing database with a million emails on it for £20, they will not send it for you.